Wild-Soul/Wild-Soul/README.md

 * 🌍  I'm based in Bengaluru, India
 * ✉️  You can contact me at [rohitkk074@gmail.com](mailto:rohitkk074@gmail.com)
-* 🧠  I'm learning Quantum computing
+* 🧠  I'm learning Blockchain and Web3 development.

 ### Skills